 Sustainability reporting and corporate social responsibility (CSR) activity has grown rapidly in the private sector.
 While the CSR industry is increasingly showing interest in expanding into public sector reporting, ACCA believes that the differences between the sectors should be recognised as they vary in purpose, motivation and responsibility.
 For example, the key purpose of the public sector is to focus on the public good/interest, which is very different from the profit motive of private companies.
 This might affect the approach taken to sustainability reporting and the adaptation of private sector guidelines and frameworks.
 ACCA recognises that the concept of sustainable development is critical to society and business today.
 The accountancy profession has an important role in defining and delivering the means by which sustainable development is measured and reported.
 ACCA has been actively involved in the unfolding debate on corporate social responsibility since 1990.
 We promote transparency and best practice, and aim to help businesses and organisations realise the growing importance of sustainability to them.
 ACCA champions the extension of corporate reporting to include the social and environmental aspects of a business.
 We launched sustainability reporting awards with partners in Australia, Canada, New Zealand, Hong Kong, Ireland, Malaysia, Pakistan, Singapore, South Africa, Sri Lanka, the UK, and the US.
 In 2002, ACCA became the first professional body to be awarded the prestigious Queen's Award for Sustainable Development.
 We are also members of the advisory group of the Climate Disclosure Standards Board.
 ACCA was represented on the Global Reporting Initiative's board from inception until 2007, and our representative now chairs the GRI's technical advisory committee.
 ACCA is also a member of the executive board of the 'Accounting for Sustainability' project launched by HRH the Prince of Wales.
 Taking the lead, ACCA intertwined its values of integrity, accountability and innovation with the general public interest and initiated the Environmental Reporting Awards in UK some 19 Years back.
 ACCA has been actively promoting sustainability reporting awards throughout Europe, Africa, North America and the Asia-Pacific region.
 ACCA Awards Schemes are now established in Sri Lanka, Malaysia, Singapore, Hong Kong, Australia and New Zealand, South Africa, and North America (in partnership with CERES).
 The awards scheme aims:

-- to recognise and reward those organisations which report and disclose environmental, social or sustainability performance - to recognise and reward those organisations which report and disclose environmental, social or sustainability performance - to encourage best practices in environmental, social and sustainability reporting - to raise awareness of reporting corporate social responsibility issues and performance - to provide evidence of 'best in class' disclosure performance, on the basis that 'disclosure changes behaviour', with companies considering how their commitment towards sustainable business can function better to protect and enhance sustainable performance

-Over the years, ACCA and WWF have strived to stringently develop the concept of sustainability reporting in Pakistan.
+- to encourage best practices in environmental, social and sustainability reporting - to raise awareness of reporting corporate social responsibility issues and performance - to provide evidence of 'best in class' disclosure performance, on the basis that 'disclosure changes behaviour', with companies considering - how their commitment towards sustainable business can function better to protect and enhance sustainable performance Over the years, ACCA and WWF have strived to stringently develop the concept of sustainability reporting in Pakistan.
 The ACCA-WWF Pakistan Environmental Reporting Awards scheme jointly launched by ACCA Pakistan and WWF Pakistan in May 2002, undertook the initiative to produce a judges' report that reflected on the strengths of all reports that won an award and offer lessons learnt from the judging process in particular.